Amputation or Limb DamageWebmaster2022-04-25T08:22:18+01:00

 Cost of medical treatment to date and ongoing as necessary

-Loss of earnings – both past and future if applicable
+Loss of earnings claims if you have been unable to work as a result of the accident that caused your injury – both past and future if applicable

 Your amputation claim – why choose Mooneerams solicitors ?

-If you have suffered the tragedy of losing a limb as a result of an accident or medical negligence, it’s of the utmost importance that you choose the right solicitor to act for you to help you recover the maximum compensation possible.
+If you have suffered the tragedy of losing a limb as a result of an accident or medical negligence, it’s of the utmost importance that you choose the right solicitor to provide legal advice and act for you to help you recover the maximum compensation possible.

 First of all, it’s vital that you appoint a specialist solicitor who has extensive experience of successfully taking on catastrophic injury cases and winning them (either at court or by negotiated settlement)!

-Angus is not only an extremely experienced personal injury solicitor.
-With the benefit of years of experience, he understands that his clients are at the most vulnerable and difficult time in their lives in many cases.
+Angus is not only an excellent personal injury solicitor, but he also understands that his clients are at the most vulnerable and difficult time in their lives in many cases.
 His empathetic but supremely professional approach to serious injury claims, has brought him much praise from his clients, who are reassured by his calm, unflappable manner.

 Angus leads a team of solicitors who share his ethos of client care, combined with superb legal technical skills, to ensure that they achieve the best possible result for their personal injury clients.